-Look for passes of the ISS all month long before sunrise at the start of the month and then late in the evening starting around the middle of the month.
+Look for passes of the ISS in the morning predawn sky from May 1 to May 11.
+From May 12 to May 26, passes of the ISS can be seen throughout the night, with a few passes being visible each night.
 The ISS always moves in the starry sky from west to east.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

 Zenith hourly rate of approximately 50 meteors/hour.

 May 8 Royal Astronomical Society of Canada (RASC) Edmonton Centre meeting

 Live in the Zeidler Dome at TWOSE and presented virtually through Zoom.